Women in Theatre: The Directors

 WaterTower Theatre gratefully acknowledges the support of:

-The Town of Addison, TACA, Texas Commission on the Arts & the National Endowment for the Arts.
+The Town of Addison, TACA, Texas Commission on the Arts, The National Endowment for the Arts and The Shubert Foundation.

 WaterTower Theatre gratefully acknowledges the generosity of the following season sponsors: